 Colgate, and their Teeth Whitening Device.
 When our agency took over, the brand was struggling with high CPAs, low ad CTRs, and a lower than desired subscription take rate.
 By optimizing their store (highlighting the product benefits, adding AFFIRM for installment payments, improving the mobile experience, and repositioning the subscription option so that it was more prominently displayed), we were able to almost double their subscription take rate and drive down their CPA by more than $100.

-Data-minded individual with strong knowledge & experience in Performance marketing, Ad Operations & Digital Analytics.
+Data-minded individual with strong knowledge & experience in Performance marketing, Ad Operations & Analytics.
 A lifelong learner with “testing” mindset, can-do attitude, strong passion to succeed in high-tempo, fast-moving, forever-evolving environments.

 There are many great tools out there for eCommerce businesses, but Google Analytics is a must-have as it can help e-commerce owners discover many things.
 For instance, it helps you find out how much time people spend on your landing page, how many page visits you receive, which products are most viewed, where the traffic comes from, which pages visitors drop off.
 Based on tracking events, we can decide which products should be promoted, where and how to promote these products, and how to optimize your ecommerce sites for better conversions.